 Students at a Brooklyn middle school have a "duck and cover" practice drill in preparation for a nuclear attack in 1962.

-In the final years of the Cold War, the United States developed an intercontinental ballistic missile capable of launching ten nuclear warheads over seven thousand miles with pinpoint accuracy.
+In the final years of the Cold War, the United States developed an intercontinental ballistic missile system.
+These long-range missiles were capable of launching ten nuclear warheads over seven thousand miles with pinpoint accuracy.
 The weapon’s name: Peacekeeper.

 Why give one of the world’s largest and deadliest weapons such a curious title?

 Irony had nothing to do with it.
-The United States believed that the missile’s potential for immense destruction would convince the country’s rivals—namely, the Soviet Union—to avoid aggression.
-That tactic is known as deterrence.
+The United States believed that the missile’s potential for immense destruction was an avenue to peace.
+Intercontinental ballistic missile systems would convince the country’s rivals—namely, the Soviet Union—to avoid aggression.
+This tactic is known as deterrence.

-In this resource, we’ll explore how countries prevent war and maintain peace with credible threats of retaliation, as well as the limitations of that foreign policy tool.
+In this resource, we’ll explore how countries prevent war and maintain peace with credible threats of retaliation.
+We’ll also weigh the limitations of this foreign policy tool.

 Deterrence definition